 Under the Residential Tenancies Act, the landlord must give the tenant written notice at least 24 hours prior to entering the suite to make repairs.
 There are some exceptions, for example, if there is an emergency (e.g., a burst pipe).
 The notice must have the landlord’s signature, state the reason for the entry, and the date and time of entry.
 The notice cannot list multiple entry dates.

-The Residential Tenancies Act states that a landlord must give a tenant written notice at least 24 hours prior to entering the suite to make repairs, unless it is an emergency situation (i.e. a burst pipe).
-The notice must be signed, state the reason for the entry, and the date and time of entry (the notice cannot list multiple entry dates).
-The landlord can only enter between 8:00 a.m. and 8:00 p.m. and cannot enter on a holiday or on the tenant’s day of religious worship (presumed to be Sunday unless the tenant has informed the landlord, in writing, of a different day).
-As long as the landlord follows these rules, the tenant’s consent is not needed and the landlord can enter to make repairs without the tenant being present.
+The landlord can only enter between 8:00 a.m. and 8:00 p.m.
+The landlord cannot enter on a holiday or on the tenant’s day of religious worship.
+This is Sunday unless the tenant informs the landlord, in writing, of a different day.
+As long as the landlord follows these rules, the landlord can enter to make repairs without the tenant’s consent or presence.

-Alternatively, a tenant could provide written consent to the landlord to enter on a specific day to complete repairs, in which case notice is not be required.
+Alternatively, a tenant could provide written consent to the landlord to enter on a specific day to complete repairs.
+In such a case, notice is not needed.

 A landlord cannot contract out of the notice requirement.
-For example, if the landlord included a term in the lease that said no notice is required to complete repairs, this term would have no effect because it is in direct opposition to the law.
+For example, the landlord includes a term in the lease that says they don’t have to give notice to complete repairs.
+This term would have no effect because it is in direct opposition to the law.
 The landlord must follow the notice rules set out in the Residential Tenancies Act.

 See our Notices section for more information.